minoobeyzavi/Transpara/Druid/streamingData.md

 tar -xzf tranquility-distribution-0.8.0.tgz
 ```

-Prepare for pushing a stream to Druid by modifying the tranquility server <a href="https://raw.githubusercontent.com/druid-io/druid/master/examples/conf-quickstart/tranquility/server.json">configuration file</a>:
+To prepare for pushing a stream of a new dataset to Druid, modifying the tranquility server <a href="https://raw.githubusercontent.com/druid-io/druid/master/examples/conf-quickstart/tranquility/server.json">configuration file</a>:

     sudo nano conf-quickstart/tranquility/server.json